k00ka/gosu-galaxian/README.md

   The user should see 2 enemies dive off from the main block and fall to the bottom of the window.
 The user should die if he collides with a falling enemy.
 Enemies that fall off screen should return to their block.

+  Team 1: Aliens currently dive ONE at a time.
+The Galaxian.update method calls Galaxian.release_alien.
+Each call has a 1/500 chance of releasing the alien from the squadron, effectively doubling its vertical speed and adding horizontal motion.
+Try to make this move two at a time instead of just one.

 3. sound (shots, collisions, movement, diving)

   We need some SFX to jazz this game up!
 Use some fun sounds for various game events.